AlexEnrique/IC-alex/ObservablesGraphs/README.md

-# Tests images
+# Observables

-All those images are produced as tests for the program.
+All those images are produced by the simulation.

-In all observables, we divided the value by the size of the lattice.